This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License. Joan M. Barnes.

 Born in Lunenburg, Massachussetts in May of 1755 (pension record) or 1756 (Lunenburg vital records), Jonathan Holt was the son of Jonathan Holt Sr. and his second wife, Susannah Holt.
 In 1775, when Jonathan was 20 years old, the colonies wanted to be free of the British.
 He enlisted in August of 1775 for 5 months of service with Captain Stearns in Colonel Doolittle's regiment.
 In February of 1776, he enlisted again with Captain Pope under Colonel Josiah Whitney's regiment.
 Jonathan Holt would enlist a total of 8 times for 6 months, or shorter, service from August 1775 to December 12, 1780.

-His pension record (W24457) at the National Archives, contained two applications for Revolutionary War service, one in 1818, and one for increased pension in 1832.
-The 1832 application has the more readable and detailed account of his service -- including the fact that he was "with the troops" in New Jersey when Major Andre was hung.
+His pension record (W24457) at the National Archives, contained two applications for Revolutionary War service pensions, one dated 1818, and one for increased pension in 1832.
+The 1832 application has the more readable and detailed account of his service -- including the fact that he was "with the troops" in New Jersey when Major Andre was executed.
 Major John Andre, a British officer, was caught behind enemy lines, after meeting with Benedict Arnold(who at the time served as a Major General in the Continental Army).
-Andre was hung on October 2, 1780.
+Andre was hung for being a spy on October 2, 1780.

 From the description, Jonathan's experience in the army was primarily guarding encampments, bases of operation and captured troops.
 No battles are referred to in either of his applications for pension.
 Jonathan's brothers also served and their records can be found here: military service.